Freelancer banking service Shine switches to paid subscriptions

 French startup Shine wants to be the only professional bank account you need if you’re a freelancer.
-So far, 25,000 people signed up to the service and the company recently raised a $9.3 million funding round.
+So far, 25,000 people have signed up to the service, and the company recently raised a $9.3 million funding round.

 Shine wants to help freelancers in France all steps of the way.
 After signing up, the app helps you fill out all the paperwork to create your freelancer status.
 You then get a card and banking information.

 This way, you can generate invoices, accept payments and also pay for stuff.
-Creating an account and basic transactions have been free so far.
-But starting on January 21st, freelancers will have to pay €4.90 to €7.90 per month depending on their status.
+Creating an account and basic transactions have been free so far, but starting on January 21st, freelancers will have to pay €4.90 to €7.90 per month depending on their status.

 The company mentioned premium plans in the past, but Shine now wants to create a single plan with a unified feature set for everyone.
 If you’re more serious about your indie lifestyle and generate a lot of revenue, you’ll pay a bit more.